 - Anti-clotting agents or anticoagulants (blood thinners)

-Help prevent blood clots that can cause stroke.
+Help to prevent blood clots that can cause stroke.
 Anticoagulants, such as Coumadin (warfarin), are commonly used for patients with atrial fibrillation or mechanical heart valves.
 Patients taking warfarin require periodic blood tests (INR) to ensure that the blood is appropriately thinned.
 Newer anticoagulants include Pradaxa, Xarelto and Apixaban.
 Blood tests are not required with the newer anticoagulants.

 Lower elevated blood pressure (hypertension) and prevent complications from High Blood Pressure such as heart attack and stroke.